 Take the Middle Eastern princes, South American jet-setters and Hollywood movie stars who arrive for the high life by private jet at Mont Tremblant International Airport.

-They surely are revelling in their first Canadiana log cabin, Beaver Tails and maple sugar taffy.
+They surely are revelling in their first Canadiana log cabin, beaver tails and maple sugar taffy.
 Then there is the picture-postcard sight of the Laurentian forests and mountains blanketed by snow, not to mention 1,000 snow guns manufacturing more of the white stuff.

 Or imagine the New Yorkers and Torontonians who fly in on Porter's charters.
 I bet they need that croissant fix - and Tremblant's best is said to be at the posh Hotel Quintessence.
-But, most Montrealers arrive by car or bus, then cocoon in slope-side condos and frolic along the buzzy pedestrian village, which has cute shops and family eateries.
-The mountain is the hub in winter, and we go to play in the fresh Laurentian air.
+But, those living closer arrive by car or bus, then cocoon in slope-side condos and frolic along the buzzy pedestrian village, which has cute shops and family eateries.

 The lifts will roll on Nov.
-22 and opening-day festivities at the summit restaurant Le Grand Manitou include schmoozing with the likes of Olympic snowboarder Jasey-Jay Anderson.
+22 and opening-day festivities at the summit restaurant Le Grand Manitou include shmoozing with the likes of Olympic snowboarder Jasey-Jay Anderson.
 To round out the party, world champion downhiller Erik Guay and FIS snowboarding champ Ariane Lavigne will make virtual appearances on Facebook video clips.

 Tremblant can be daunting economy-wise, but there are a lot of free features - yes, free! - if you have the inside dope.
-Even if you are not betting the farm on blackjack or roulette, the Casino

-Express Gondola is a gorgeous ride high over a forest wilderness with unparalleled panoramas of Lake Tremblant.
-Intrawest also runs free guided tours for skiers or boarders, departing from the summit at 9:30 a.m. and 1:30 p.m., daily.
+Even if you are not betting the farm on blackjack or roulette, the Casino Express Gondola is a gorgeous ride high over a forest wilderness with unparalleled panoramas of Lake Tremblant.
+Intrawest also runs free guided tours for skiers or boarders, departing from the summit at 9: 30 a.m. and 1: 30 p.m., daily.
 It's a great introduction to a big area and you'll have company to give you confidence.

 To boot, guests of all slope-side hotels have First Tracks privileges for magical morning slides before the lifts open to the public.
-Also free around the Tremblant village are ice skating, after-dark tubing, animation for children and après-ski concerts in the bandshell.
+Also free around the Tremblant village are ice skating, after-dark tubing, activities for children and après-ski concerts in the bandshell.

-Tremblant reservations guru Johanne Aubin tipped me off to the new Latitude Card that offers lift tickets starting \$49.99 p.p., per day, and also includes discounts for the rest of the season.
+The new Latitude Card offers lift tickets starting at \$49.99 per person, per day, and also includes discounts for the rest of the season.

 That's for people on a two-to-seven-night visit.
-For frequent skiers, the opportunity to snap up Mont Tremblant's new \$399 Sublime Season Pass has come and gone - bookmark that for September 2013 - but a runner-up is the T-66 card at \$379 which has 66 days of slope time and other mark-downs.
-For overnights, depending on how many people bunk into a hotel room or condo, lifts and lodging start at \$79 p.p.
+For frequent skiers, the opportunity to snap up Mont Tremblant's new \$399 Sublime Season Pass has come and gone - bookmark that for September 2013 - but a runner-up is the T-66 card at \$379 which has 66 days of slope time and other markdowns.
+For overnights, depending on how many people bunk into a hotel room or condo, lifts and lodging start at \$79 per person.